sabrin-data/HR-Attrition-Analysis/README.md

 to measure employee loyalty relative to career length.

-This feature was developed to better understand employee commitment and long-term retention behavior.
+This feature helps evaluate long-term employee commitment and retention behavior.

 ---